sohale/hemi-glossaries-public/oclif/oclif-observations.md

       * Its timestamp matters. (for check if update is available.
 See `pjson.oclif.['warn-if-update-available'].timeoutInDays`
 * The folder is from `config.cacheDir`.
 Example value: ``~/Library/Caches/xxxxx/` (?)

+* It is not executed at actual update.

-* See updage instrucitons above.
+* See updage instructions above.
+(The `message` field, ie "update instructions template")

 ### Requirements for update
 * In `package.json` (use jq)